 Andrew James Potter I majored in Physics.
 I have worked as a developer and in particular as a Ruby-on-Rails developer.
 My main interest is education and I like to teach others the knowledge I have learnt myself.
 I have also tutored Mathematics privately.
 I also excel with technology.
 When I was 14 I emailed Nintendo asking what I needed to learn to make games.
 So from an early age I developed a strong interest in technology and began by learning the C++ programming language at approximately the age of 14 and learning GNU/Linux from the age of 15.
 I love pentesting with Kali Linux and Metasploit (ethical hacking).
 I am also fascinated by digital art creation in 3d and 2d and the application of Physics and Mathematics to create interactive art like videogames and simulations.
 I eventually developed a love for the Ruby programming language and in particular Ruby-on-Rails.
 I have developed a 3d Map App using Unity3d for iOS/Android/OSX/Windows 10.
 I discovered three confirmed bugs in Unity3d, which I was rewarded for by Unity.
 I have coached minority groups how to code (they taught me much more than I taught them).
-I am working on a community scaffolding project which has a focus on education and free courses called qalbAI.
+I am working on an off-grid P2P project which has a focus on education called QALB.